ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 2. Briefly describe the causes of this risk
     - This would include the threats and vulnerabilities, including their Likelihood and Proximity
 3. Briefly describe the consequences of this risk manifesting
-    - What would the operational, financial, legal and reputational impact to the organisation be?
+    - What would the operational, financial, legal and reputational impact on the organisation be?

 This format will ensure that: <br>
 You have a clear, agreed and documented explanation of the risk. <br>
 You have a documented justification for the chosen risk rating.

 When risks are not adequately or consistently described it can be very difficult to understand their subsequent quantitative risk rating.
-This is a common issue resulting it a more subjective view of risk severity.
+This is a common issue resulting in a more subjective view of risk severity.

 #### 3. Initial Measurement
 Using the consistent descriptions above, you'll then need to assign quantitative ratings to each risk.

 The example ratings below could be used, but there are pros and cons for using less and more complex rating systems.
-The following ratings are easy to use, but can be considered overly simple when trying to measure the severity differences of two or more similar risks.
+The following ratings are easy to use but can be considered overly simple when trying to measure the severity differences of two or more similar risks.
 <br>

 - **Impact** - scoring from 1 to 4 (Low to Very High) <br>